-Grilling fish filets is tricky business.
+Grilling fish fillets is tricky business.
 First, there's the inevitable sticking issue.
 Second, it's really hard to nail that just-cooked-through-but-not-yet-dry texture.
-Instead, grill it whole.
-And once you do, put it to work in some tacos.
+Instead of attempting fish fillets, try grilling that fish whole—and, once you do, put it to work in some tacos.

-- Grilling the fish whole makes it easier to prevent sticking and also produces juicier, tastier end results.
+- Grilling the fish whole makes it easier to prevent sticking and produces juicier, tastier results.

 - Aromatics stuffed inside and rubbed on the outside of the fish give it tons of flavor.

 - 1 teaspoon ground ancho chili powder

 - 6 tablespoons (90ml) extra-virgin olive oil, divided